This blog was last updated on 11/8/2022.

-Most plastic requires anywhere from 100 to 400+ years to break down.
-That means all the plastic surrounding you right now will still be on this planet long after you are.
-And when it comes time for that plastic to degrade, it won’t simply decompose like a banana peel in a compost pile.
+Plastic is all around us — and your workplace is no exception.
+However, many are unaware that most plastic requires anywhere from 100 to 400+ years to break down, according to the Environmental Protection Agency.
+And when it comes time for that plastic to degrade, it won’t simply decompose.
 It will break down into tiny versions of itself called microplastics, thanks to environmental factors like ultraviolet (UV) radiation from the sun and ocean waves.

 Scientists have discovered microplastics in practically every corner of the world and most bodies of water, including in drinking water sources like lakes, rivers, and groundwater.
 It’s, therefore, no surprise that traces of plastic are now showing up in humans and animals as well.

-The good news is you’re not defenseless against microplastics in drinking water.
-Read on to learn more about microplastics and how you can keep microplastics out of the environment and your body.
+The good news is you’re not defenseless against microplastics in your workplace drinking water.
+Read on to learn more about microplastics and how you can keep these tiny plastic particles out of your water supply at work.

-Secondary microplastics are created through the breakdown of plastic litter like plastic bottles, plastic bags, plastic straws, and more.
-Ultraviolet (UV) radiation from the sun and natural forces from the environment work together to break plastic waste down into smaller versions of itself.
-Both primary and secondary microplastics are equally harmful to the environment.
+Secondary microplastics are created through the breakdown of any piece of plastic litter — including a plastic bottle, plastic bag, plastic straw, plastic container, and more.
+Ultraviolet (UV) radiation from the sun and natural forces from the environment inevitably work together to break plastic waste down into smaller versions of itself, according to Nature.

 Download Our Microplastics in Water Infographic